MeIorito/MARCPRIV/README.md

 1. Clone this repository to your Raspberry Pi.
 2. Install the required dependencies (see [Dependencies](#dependencies)).
+3. Set up the slack bot with [this](https://medium.com/applied-data-science/how-to-build-you-own-slack-bot-714283fd16e5) tutorial.
+(Optional)
-3. Run the application using Python.
+4. Run the application using Python.

 ## Class Overview